Skip to Content

 At first glance, keeping night journals may seem like a waste of time or an unnecessary task that keeps you from doing other things that need to get done.

-For example, if you get home late from work or school and only have 15 minutes before bed, you may wonder if it’s worth writing just one sentence about your day (or maybe none).
+For example, if you get home late from work or school and only have 15 minutes before bed, you may wonder if writing just one sentence about your day (or maybe none) is worth it.

 Journaling Improves Self-Awareness

-When you write down everything that happened during the day (and how you felt about it), it helps you develop better self-awareness about yourself and others.
+Writing down everything that happened during the day (and how you felt about it) helps you develop better self-awareness about yourself and others.

 You Can Also Use It as a Dream Journal

 Some people use a diary to write down their thoughts and feelings.
-Others use it as a dream journal, where they write down their dreams every morning.
+Others use it as a dream journal, writing their dreams every morning.

 If you’re wondering why someone would write down their dreams, there are many reasons.
 One of the most common is that dream interpretation is popular in many cultures, including Western culture.